marykhodaparast/marykhodaparast/README.md

 - 👋 Hi, I’m @marykhodaparast
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning and working laravel
+- 🌱 I’m currently learning and working laravel and vuejs
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me => my email is "maryam.kh1374@gmail.com"